krmayankk/confnotes/systems-at-scale-2019.md

 - Their use of small power efficient servers and Hence, they encourage developers of large services to heavily optimize their services to utilize entire servers to prevent fragmentation

-- Some Things from Happy Hour Chats
+### Some Notes from Happy Hour Chats
-Talked to Kenny Tupperware(Container Orchestrator for Facebook) around lifecycle of sidecars and here are some quick points i learned
+- Talked to Kenny Tupperware(Container Orchestrator for Facebook) around lifecycle of sidecars and here are some quick points I learned
-1: they dont dynamically inject sidecars, or in other words, they dont have a webhook injection model
+- they dont dynamically inject sidecars, or in other words, they dont have a webhook injection model
-2: they inject sidecars at compile time when creating the declarative spec like how we would do in Helm charts
+- they inject sidecars at compile time when creating the declarative spec like how we would do in Helm charts
-3: when testing a new version of sidecar , they start injecting the new version in x% of new deployments happening  where x% is configurable
+- when testing a new version of sidecar , they start injecting the new version in x% of new deployments happening  where x% is configurable
-4: the model is not forced, so the new sidecar is only injected when the customer pipeline runs to deploy a new version of their app
+- the model is not forced, so the new sidecar is only injected when the customer pipeline runs to deploy a new version of their app
-5: they assume that their new version of sidecar is backward compatible with old versions
+- they assume that their new version of sidecar is backward compatible with old versions

+### My observations
-They do spreading across multiple topology domains, but they didnt have full details on the behavior Their support for stateful apps seemed very comprehensive
+- They do spreading across multiple topology domains, but they didnt have full details on the behavior

-10: preemption at nomad
+- Their support for stateful apps seemed very comprehensive

+## Preemption in Nomad
-- nomad is orchestrator
+- Nomad is container orchestrator from Hashicorp(https://www.nomadproject.io/)
 - declarative, takes descfiption of app and nodes and deploys
 - just one binary which can act as client and server as well run as dev mode
 - based on borg,omega and uc berkely sparrow